 - Help the user understand what the page is about

-Home page title: The title for your homepage can list the name of your website/business and could include other bits of important information like the physical location of the business or maybe a few of its main focuses or offerings.
-For example:
+Home page title: The title for your homepage can include the name of your website/business and other bits of important information like the physical location of your business or maybe a few of its main focuses or offerings.

 Post/other pages title:

-Title of other posts/pages of your web site should accurately describe what the page is about and be attractive for the searcher.
+The titles of other posts/pages of your website should accurately describe what the page is about and be attractive to the searcher.